jovotech/learn-jovo/tutorials/deploy-dialogflow-agent/README.md

 ![](./img/dialogflow-window2-1.png)

-Making changes to Dialogflow (the natural language understanding platform that is used for Google Assistant projects in Jovo) can be tedious if you want to keep it up to date with the [Jovo Language Model](https://www.jovo.tech/framework/docs/model).
-Usually, you have to do one of the following in the [Dialogflow Console](https://console.dialogflow.com/):
+Making changes to Dialogflow (the natural language understanding platform that is used for Google Assistant projects in Jovo) can be tedious if you want to keep it up to date with the [Jovo Model](https://www.jovo.tech/marketplace/jovo-model).
+Usually, you have to do one of the following in the [Dialogflow Console](https://dialogflow.cloud.google.com/):

 * Update the language model manually
 * Create the _dialogflow_agent.zip_ file with [jovo deploy jovo deploy --platform googleAction](https://www.jovo.tech/framework/docs/cli#jovo-deploy)